1,000+ Opportunities

 Focus areas: Renewable energy, Low-carbon heating, Heat pumps, Skills and training

 The MCS Foundation is open to funding a range of projects that advance our mission to accelerate the adoption of renewable energy and low carbon technologies.
-Grants & funding available The MCS Foundation Grants Programme has now closed for applications.
-This link will take you to a page with information on the types of projects we typically fund.
+Grants & funding available Our 2026 grant call is now open.
+Click here for information on what we’re looking to fund and how to apply.

 Based on current listing details, eligibility includes: UK-based training providers and small to medium-sized enterprises (SMEs) committing to starting or taking on a Low Carbon Heating Technician apprentice in 2025 or 2026.
 Applicants should confirm final requirements in the official notice before submission.